xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures30.md

 Cluster state management
 ------------------------

-The cluster's internal state information is now also managed by ArangoDB instances.
+The cluster's internal state information is now also managed by AvocadoDB instances.
 Earlier versions relied on third party software being installed for the storing the cluster state.
-The state is managed by dedicated ArangoDB instances, which can be started in a special *agency* mode.
+The state is managed by dedicated AvocadoDB instances, which can be started in a special *agency* mode.
 These instances can operate in a distributed fashion.
 They will automatically elect one of them to become their leader, being responsibile for storing the state changes sent from servers in the cluster.
 The other instances will automatically